 Diagnostic imaging may include a CT scan, EMG/NCS (electromyogram and nerve conduction study), MRI, myleogram (combines the use of dye with x-rays or CT scans) or X-rays.

 Depending on the diagnosis, a patient may consider rest and over-the-counter medication.
 Physical therapy can also be effective, via use of cervical traction or gentle manipulation of muscles and joints with the goal of reducing pain and stiffness.
 A physical therapist can also provide range of motion exercises and good posture techniques.

-Spine specialists such as Dr. Jonathan Lewin can provide more targeted assistance, with the use of prescription medications or injections to relieve pain.
+Spine specialists can provide more targeted assistance, with the use of prescription medications or injections to relieve pain.
 When all therapeutic measures fail, however, surgery is also an option.

 When considering treatments of any kind, be aware that degenerative disc disease is also influenced by lifestyle.
 It is wise to eat a balanced diet, engage in exercise (particularly for general muscular strength and flexibility), as well as avoid smoking, which is a risk factor for cervical disc disease.
 Posture is key: maintain a straight neck and a straight, supported back.

 Each year more than 200,000 cervical spine surgeries are performed in the United States to treat conditions ranging from cervical spinal deformities to degenerative disc disease.
 Great care and expertise must be taken to provide relief for what can be a seriously debilitating condition.
 Surgical techniques include: